aexoden/edge/README.md

 * Final Fantasy IV US 1.0 (originally released as Final Fantasy II)
 * luasocket (optional: for LiveSplit integration)

-Instructions for installing and using luasocket along with LiveSplit are currently unavailable.
-This integration is not required to use the script.
-Instructions may appear here eventually, once exact instructions are determined.

 ## Configuration

 After extracting Edge to a directory, preferably within BizHawk's lua directory,